Expert Workflow Just Got Better: Introducing 3D Scan Images Import Option

 Adding another dimension for optimized results

-As an all-inclusive package for the clinician’s workflow, Materialise Phits Suite takes care of all the steps in creating the 3D printed orthotics, from data capture, analysis to designing and manufacturing the 3D printed othotics.
-Until now, our digital expert workflow supported only 3D images with the footscan iQube mini, footscan iQube, and the footscan Tiger.
+As an all-inclusive package for the clinician’s workflow, Materialise Phits Suite takes care of all the steps in creating the 3D printed orthotics, from data capture, and analysis to designing and manufacturing the 3D printed orthotics.
+Until now, our digital expert workflow supported only 3D images with the iQube mini, iQube, and the Tiger.

 By introducing and enabling the import of any 3D file (STL, OBJ) into the footscan9 software, we want to offer a more flexible solution for healthcare professionals worldwide.
 The 3D scan images import feature brings various benefits, the main ones being:

 - integration of 3D volumetric data, and more specifically the navicular height calculated and visualized in the design wizard which can be used by the clinician to manually adapt the Phits insole design